 Registered Clinical Counsellor: British Columbia certification number: 6410

 IMPACT training: British Red Cross

 Mindfulness-Based Stress Reduction (MBSR) certified level 1 Teacher

 Mental Health in Complex Emergencies (MHCE 11): Fordham University/IMC/UNHCR

 Camp Coordination and Management Training: certified by the International Organization for Migration (IOM) and the United Nations (UN)

-*Developed a niche for assisting aid workers overcome burnout, secondary trauma and/or PTSD.
-I work with clients from all backgrounds in person or through on-line sessions.
+Assisting aid workers overcome burnout, secondary trauma and/or PTSD.
+I work with clients from all backgrounds in person or through online sessions.

 Mental Health and Psychosocial Support Consultant